We are officially out of regular Synthrapol. We have a replacement in the works so stay tuned! Low Foam is still available.

 You can also find a more eco-friendly substitute for Synthrapol with our own Professional Textile Detergent, which is less expensive and non-toxic!

-We also now have our own Professional Textile Detergent - #PTD which is non-toxic and more economical alternative to Synthrapol.
+We also now have our own Professional Textile Detergent - #PTD which is environmentally friendly and more economical alternative to Synthrapol.